 - Cook rice noodles according to directions.
 Set aside.
 See notes for fresh noodles.

 - Add chicken and simmer 4-5 minutes.
 Add shrimp, cook for 2-3 minutes, add coconut milk.
 Simmer until heated through.
-Do not boil this too long or you will loose the lovely sweetness from the coconut milk– just gently warm.
+Do not boil this too long or you will lose the lovely sweetness from the coconut milk– just gently warm.

-- Add lime juice, starting with a 1 lime, and more to taste.
+- Add lime juice, starting with a 1 lime, and add more to taste.
 Add fish sauce to taste, adding a teaspoon at a time.
 The broth should taste rich and deep, and slightly salty (the noodles will mellow the salt out) and just a little limey.
 If it tastes, too “fishy” add more lime juice.
 Guests can squeeze more lime to taste.
 If you want more heat, add chili flakes or chili paste.